-FreeBSD's base DHCP dhclient client does not support acquiring an IPv6 IP address via DHCP.
+FreeBSD's builtin DHCP client does not support acquiring an IPv6 address via DHCP.

-This article details how to install the dual-dhclient port to be able to acquire both an IPv4 and IPv6 address via DHCP servers on a dual-stack network.
+This article details how to install and configure the dual-dhclient port to be able to acquire both an IPv4 and IPv6 address via DHCP servers on a dual-stack network.

 Install net/dual-dhclient using your preferred method.

 dual-dhclient depends on net/isc-dhcp44-client which will also be installed.

 /etc/rc.conf to enable and configure the interface for IPv6 DHCP and router advertisements.
 Substitute em0 with your network interface:

 /usr/local/etc/dhclient.conf file that is installed with isc-dhcp44-client is a copy of